Noise-Resilient Quantum Metrology with Quantum Computing

-To tackle these challenges, we propose a combined strategy that integrates quantum metrology and quantum computing to boost both data handling and noise resilience.
+To tackle these challenges, we propose a combined QM+QC strategy that integrates QM and QC to boost both data handling and noise resilience.
 In this approach, the output from a quantum sensor, which carries quantum information in the form of a mixed state, is not directly measured as in conventional schemes.
-Instead, it is transferred to a more stable quantum processor using methods such as state transfer or quantum teleportation.
+Instead, it is transferred to a more stable quantum processor.
 The quantum processor then applies quantum machine learning techniques to refine and analyze the noisy data, enabling step-by-step improvement in measurement accuracy and precision.

-To illustrate this idea, we use quantum principal component analysis (qPCA) \cite{lloyd2014quantum}, a quantum algorithm designed to extract dominant features from a density matrix.
-While classical PCA is widely used for reducing dimensions and filtering noise, qPCA leverages quantum advantages to do so more efficiently.
-Once the sensor’s mixed state is moved to the quantum processor, qPCA filters out unwanted noise and improves the quality of the measurement result.

 We validate our method with both experiments and simulations.
-In our demonstration with nitrogen-vacancy (NV) centers in diamond, we measure a magnetic field while deliberately adding varying levels of noise, and find that qPCA enhances the measurement accuracy by 200 times even under strong noise conditions.
-We also simulate a two-module distributed superconducting quantum system for sensing a microwave magnetic field under noise, where each module has four qubits: one module as the sensor and the other as the processor.
-The results show that after applying qPCA, the quantum Fisher information (QFI), which indicates precision, improves by 52.99 dB and gets much closer to the HL.
-These results show that combining quantum metrology with quantum computing holds promise for practical, noise-resilient sensing and could broaden the use of quantum computers in real-world applications.
+In our demonstration with nitrogen-vacancy (NV) centers in diamond, we measure a magnetic field while deliberately adding varying levels of noise, and find that QM+QC enhances the measurement accuracy by 200 times even under strong noise conditions.
+We also simulate a two-module distributed superconducting quantum system for sensing a magnetic field under noise, where each module has four qubits: one module as the sensor and the other as the processor.
+The results show that after applying QM+QC, the quantum Fisher information (QFI), which indicates precision, improves by 13.27 dB and gets much closer to the Heisenberg limit.
+These results show that combining QM with QC holds promise for practical, noise-resilient sensing and could broaden the use of quantum computers in real-world applications.